-I am currently a Postdoctoral Researcher at Studio Europa, Maastricht University.
+I began as a Postdoctoral Researcher at Studio Europa, Maastricht University in February 2021.
 My research focuses on the creative practices for developing and evaluating interactive digital narratives for nonfiction genres.
 I am particularly interested in transmedia for cultural heritage, tourism, public history, and digital humanities projects.

 My current postdoctoral research:

 As part of the Working on Europe programme and my focus on the theme of Identity, Heritage and the Citizens’ Perspective, I am investigating the emerging concept of creative placemaking and how the techniques can be used to contribute to storytelling about the heritage and identity of citizens in the Meuse-Rhine Euroregion.